Topics, F

 Fractal > s.a. fractals in physics.

-Fragility in Cosmology > see cosmology in general relativity; cosmic topology.
+Fragility in Cosmology > see cosmology; cosmic topology.

-Frame > s.a. coordinates; Reference Frame [more physical point of view]; tetrad.
+Frame > s.a. coordinates; reference frames [more physical point of view]; tetrads.

 Frame Bundle > s.a. principal fiber bundles.